kfactory-dev/handbook/docs/engineering/process.md

 ## Specific Needs

 - Roadmap: we want to have a roadmap that we can communicate to our stakeholders
+- Our process shoulid 	order 	title 	category 	redirect_from process

+1

+Process

+1. Engineering

-- Our process should allow for rebalancing capacity when an effort needs more attention
+/d allow for rebalancing capacity when an effort needs more attention
 - We want a small core team at Centrifuge Inc. but in the foreseeable future other teams will take over other parts of the development.
 - Our architecture needs to support the values we set ourselves for the engineering team (accountability, empowerment, focused,...).
 - The protocol should be developed independently of the rest of the application.
 We should move towards specifying the rules that define our protocol outside of the general codebase.